Sichuan Vegetable with Pork

-This is a dish which I ate quite often since childhood.
-It is salty, savoury and spicy; just totaly addictive I would say.
-I was shopping at the supermarket with my mum yesterday and seeing the pork belly suddenly reminded me of this dish.
-So we got the ingredients and cook this dish together, with my mum doing most of the work, of course.
-I think this just goes so well with porridge.
-This is the ultimate comfort food for me.
+This Sichuan vegetable with pork (四川菜炒肉丝) is my childhood favourite dish.
+It is salty, savoury and spicy; or just totally addictive in a word.
+I was at the supermarket with my mum yesterday and seeing the packet of Sichuan vegetable reminded me of this dish.
+So we bought the ingredients and cooked this together (with my mum doing the cooking & me doing the photographing ;D)

 I love to eat this dish with extra bowls of porridge, though it goes very well with rice too.
 This dish is the definition of comfort food to me.